K4N3CO-LABS/PwnShop-Mobile/README.md

    `npm run dev`
 6. Press o and enter to open app.

-   *Created for Educational Purposes.*
-*DO NOT perform these attacks against real targets.*

 Donations are always welcome and extremely appreciated.
 Thanks!
 BTC: bc1qqh84tnwrkm2sn2wg8r8tzt7sljee6q0km8a5wt

+   *Created for Educational Purposes.DO NOT perform these attacks against real targets.
+Enjoy!*